Herisson is a name that dates far back into the mists of early British history to the days of the Anglo-Saxon

 Herisson Spelling Variations

 It is only in the last few hundred

 years that the English language has been standardized.
 For that reason, early Anglo-Saxon

 surnames like Herisson are characterized by many spelling variations

 .
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Herisson include: Harrison, Harryson, Harieson and others.

 Early Notables of the Herisson family (pre 1700)

-Another 77 words (6 lines of text) are included under the topic Early Herisson Notables in all our PDF Extended History products and printed products wherever possible.
+, in the 16th and 17th century, variously as one of the early woollen cloth merchants...
+Another 64 words (5 lines of text) are included under the topic Early Herisson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Herisson family to Ireland

 Some of the Herisson family moved to Ireland